FK Jūrnieks: History

 The best goalscorers in the club's history are Jaroslavs Petrovs and Jevgēņijs Samoiļenko both of whom scored more than 100 goals in the Latvian league.

-After the 1991 season which Jūrnieks finished in the 14th position it lost its place in the top Latvian league and was renamed to Decemvīri.
-In 1992 under the management of V.Pivovarovs Jūrnieks with quite a respectable squad which included Andrejs Oļeiņiks, Dmitrijs Horoļskis and Dainis Deglis won the 1. līga tournament and earned a promotion to Virslīga but it refused from playing there because of financial difficulties and disappeared for a year completely.
-In 1994 it was back in 1. liga again as FK Jūrnieks, in 1995 it won the 1.liga tournament and earned promotion to Virslīga.
+After the 1991 season which Jūrnieks finished in the 14th position it lost its place in the top Latvian league and was renamed to Decemvīri (possibly a reference to the Decemviri).
+In 1992, under the management of V. Pivovarovs, Jūrnieks with quite a respectable squad which included Andrejs Oļeiņiks, Dmitrijs Horoļskis and Dainis Deglis won the 1. līga tournament and earned a promotion to Virslīga, but it refused from playing there because of financial difficulties and disappeared for a year completely.
+In 1994 it was back in 1. liga again as FK Jūrnieks, in 1995 it won the 1.līga tournament and earned promotion to Virslīga.
 The 1996 Virslīga season gave Jūrnieks little to cheer about – 10th place from 10 clubs and relegation.
 In this year Andrejs Prohorenkovs made his debut with Jūrnieks.
 In 1997 the club played again in 1. liga and after the season it went bankrupt.

+After short stints of existence around 2004, with the team playing at least one season in the Second League.
+In 2017, the club was reborn and fielded a team in the Second League.
+After the 2022 season, it was relegated to the Third League.